espadrine/localeval/readme.md

     localeval(code :: String, sandbox :: Object) :: Object.

+    localeval(code :: String,    sandbox :: Object,
+              timeout :: Number, cb :: Function)

 The `code` is a string of JS code.
 The `sandbox` contains objects which are going to be accessible in the JS code.
-It returns the last evaluated piece of JS code in `code`.
+It returns the last evaluated piece of JS code in `code`, if no timeout is given.
+Otherwise, the callback gives that result as a parameter.

 Node example: